ackalanka/multimorbidity-voice/README_LEGACY.md

+# This version of README is no longer valid.

 - This project is designed to work with **Python 3.12** only.
 - Running it with any other version of Python may cause compatibility issues with dependencies.